 Thursday, 15 April 2021 | By Nikos Karelos, Banking Director at Profile Software

-The pandemic has accelerated digital transformation in banking, leading banks to faster adopt new digital delivery models.
+The pandemic has accelerated digital transformation in banking, leading banks to faster adopt new digital delivery models and enhance UX through digital technologies.
 The rise of neo and digital banking became the new normal, with an emphasis on mobile banking services.